In any discipline. For any essay prompt. We're here for you.

 Mission Statement

-Promoting equitable and inclusive access, “Grad School Application Essays: How to Write, and Help to Do It!” is designed for all students applying to graduate school and exploring the possibilities graduate school offers.
+Promoting equitable and inclusive access, “The Buscadores (Searchers) Program: Graduate School Application Writing Support and Mentorship" is designed for all students applying to graduate school and exploring the possibilities graduate school offers.
 In this support series, experienced University Writing Program faculty will guide students searching for future career opportunities that require advanced degrees by teaching the “hidden” curriculum of professional communication in graduate school applications.
 We provide writing support for students applying to graduate school through a series of workshops, writing labs, and 1:1 faculty mentoring focused on all forms of the application essay.
 We welcome students at any stage of the writing process!
+This support service is free of charge.

 UCR logo